finarly/Notes/In_progress/DataBricks_Association.md

             These two will record which range of data go progressed during each trigger interval.
             In case of failure, the streaming engine can resume where it left off.

         2. Exactly-once guarantee:
-            Idempotent sinks: multiple writes of the same data do not result in duplicates written to the sink (the output table)
+            Idempotent sinks is where multiple writes of the same data do not result in duplicates written to the sink (the output table)

-    These are only possible with repeatable data sources.
+    These guarantees are only possible with repeatable data sources.

+#### Unsupported Operations

+Unsupported:
+- Sorted
+- De-duplication

+Workarounds:
+- Windowing
+- Watermarking